RM-Terrell/RM-Terrell.github.io/_posts/2021-03-10-custom-snippets-vscode.md

 tags: [vscode, javascript]
 image: skin_track.jpg
 ---
 A few snippet extensions I've installed have inspired me to venture into creating my own custom ones.
-Turns out VSCode has a great system for doing this and can be a huge time saver for boilerplate code.
+Turns out VS Code has a great system for doing this and can be a huge time saver for boilerplate code.

 ### The Initial Annoyance

 A snippet I've gotten a lot of use out of is `testa` which comes from the Jest Snippets extension (I think, I have a lot of extensions and its hard to tell at this point).
 This snippet scaffolds out an async jest test like this